The page navigation is complete. You may now navigate the page content as you wish.

 Form patterns

-Guidelines for delivering user-centric forms comprised of Helios form components and primitives.
+Guidelines for delivering user-centric forms using Helios form components and primitives.

 Spacing

 Spacing between sections, fields, text, and other form elements should follow a decreasing scale on an 8px grid.
-This creates a consistent vertical rhythm between elements and reinforces a natural hierarchy and association between elements.
+This creates a consistent visual hierarchy between elements.

 Sections

 A section occupies the largest hierarchy within the form.
-Sections organize text, fields (inputs, checkboxes, toggles, etc.), and actions into logical sets.
-There should be a 32px vertical gap between each section within the form container.
+Sections organize text and fields (inputs, checkboxes, toggles, etc.) into logical groups.
+A form consisting of more than one section should use a 32px gap between sections.

 Example of multiple sections in a form